 Obligations to customers represent customer funds collected from (or to be remitted by) our retail distributors and partners for which the underlying products have not been activated.
 Once the underlying products have been activated, the customer funds are reclassified as deposits in a bank account established for the benefit of the customer.
+Included in this balance are also disbursements of customer funds that have been initiated but not yet settled.
 Settlement obligations represent the customer funds received by our subsidiary bank that are due to third-party card issuing banks upon activation.